-Group work: In addition to completing homework assignments on your own, I highly encourage you to collaborate in small groups to solve, write, and hopefully present a portion of the homework problems.
-Each member of a group should have a rotating designated role.
-Here are some suggested roles:
+Group work: In addition to completing homework assignments on your own, each week you will collaborate in small groups to solve, write, present, edit and submit a portion of the homework problems.
+Groups will be determined randomly throughout the semester.
+Each member of a group will have a designated role, which will rotate each week until groups are changed (approximately every 3 weeks).
+The roles are as follows:

-- 1. Group Manager: In addition to helping solve the problems, this person will coordinate the group schedule of when to collaborate (either in person, google, skype, etc.).
+- 1. Group Manager: In addition to helping solve the problems, this person will coordinate the group schedule of when to collaborate (either in person, using blackboard, google, skype, etc.).
 The group manager is also in charge of making sure the assignment is completed in a timely fashion and contacting me if there are any questions.
 The group manager should also assist in editing and making sure what will be presented is correct.
 Encourage everyone in your group! - 2.
 Scribe: In addition to helping solve the problems, this person will write the final solutions neatly.
 Each solution should be on its own page with the problem written out on the top of the page followed by the solution.
 The reason for this is so we can use the camera projector to see the work without having to write the solutions on the board.
-After the presentation, the scribe will edit the solutions and write a final version for the group to study from, but may also be submitted so the entire class can see it.
+After the presentation, the scribe will edit the solutions and write a final version to be submitted.
 The scribe will work with the other group members on this final editing process. - 3.
 Presenter: In addition to helping solve the problems, this person will walk the class through the group's solutions and answer any questions others students or I have.
 The presenter can have the group help during class, but should definitely be leading the discussions.
 Before presenting, the group (especially the manager) should work together to make sure the presenter is prepared.
 The presenter should also assist in editing the final version of the solutions after presenting.